Overdiagnosis, Misdiagnosis, and Overtreatment

 4. Lastly, the Hippocratic oath and medical ethics have strongly stated that clinicians should do no harm and they should put the patient's best interest ahead of everything else.
 In my opinion, using nocebic language or creating fear/worry from pointing flaws of the patient is a form of harm.
 It affects/harms the patient psychologically!

-This blog is not aimed at any particular profession but everyone that treats patients.
+This blog is not aimed at any particular profession but everyone that treat patients.
 Although, some professionals are more inclined to fall into the unethical category.

 Thank you for reading!
 Sometimes it really irritates me when I hear the things my patients have gone through.
 My wish is that the unpleasant experience can be avoided so please share this blog around to create some awareness!